CoreDumped-ETSISI/core-dumped-app/other/CONTRIBUTING.md

-# Contributing to `<Project Name>`
+# Contributing to `Core Dumped APP`

-We welcome contributions to `<Project Name>`!
+We welcome contributions to `Core Dumped APP`!
 If you're looking to contribute, there are a few things you should know.

 ## Pull Requests